safe-lanes/crewdevnov12/replit.md

 ## Project Overview

 A comprehensive seafarer performance management system that leverages advanced form configuration, responsive design, and intuitive user experience for maritime professionals.
-The system has been refactored to use a module-first architecture for better maintainability and scalability.
+The system uses MySQL database 'crew_database' for persistent storage and has been refactored to use a module-first architecture for better maintainability and scalability.

 ## Architecture